gerstner-hub/nst/README.md

 Future Directions
 =================

-With version 1.0 of nst I have reached the feature set that I had in mind.
-I am planning to do some more refactoring in some areas that already started to become a bit convoluted again.
+With version 1.1 of nst I have reached the feature set, stability and code quality that I had in mind.

 Contributing
 ============